Claudia Cardinale: 1960s

 The finest and most prolific year of her career was 1963, when she appeared in a number of leading productions.
-She starred alongside Burt Lancaster in Visconti's The Leopard (1963) (Il Gattopardo), portraying a village girl who married a progressive young aristocrat (Alain Delon), and played a film actress cast by a director (Marcello Mastroianni) in Federico Fellini's 8½.
-Both films were critically acclaimed and are often cited by critics and scholars as among the greatest films ever made.
-She participated in the two films during exactly the same period, frequently moving from one to the other and experiencing the strictly planned approach of Visconti which contrasted strongly with Fellini's much more relaxed style and his almost total reliance on improvisation.
-Cardinale remembered Visconti's set as having an almost religious atmosphere, everything focused on the film, far removed the outside world.
-Visconti needed silence for his work while Fellini preferred noise and confusion.
+She starred alongside Burt Lancaster in Visconti's The Leopard (1963) (Il Gattopardo), portraying a village girl who married a progressive young aristocrat (Alain Delon) and played a film actress cast by a director (Marcello Mastroianni) in Federico Fellini's 8½.
+She participated in the two films during exactly the same period, frequently moving from one to the other and experiencing the strictly planned approach of Visconti, which contrasted strongly with Fellini's much more relaxed style and his almost total reliance on improvisation.
+Cardinale remembered Visconti's set as having an almost religious atmosphere, everything focused on the film, far removed from the outside world.
+Visconti needed silence for his work, while Fellini preferred noise and confusion.

-Prior to this period, Cardinale's own voice had not been used in her Italian films, as it was considered too hoarse, and owing to her French accent, insufficiently Italian.
+Prior to this period, Cardinale's own voice had not been used in her Italian films, as it was considered too hoarse and owing to her French accent, insufficiently Italian.
+Her voice was once described as "throaty, husky and dark", in part due to smoking two packets of cigarettes a day.
 Not until 8½ was she allowed to use her own voice.
 Cardinale explained: "When I arrived for my first movie, I couldn't speak a word.
 I thought I was on the moon.
 I couldn't understand what they were talking about.
-And I was speaking in French; in fact I was dubbed.
+And I was speaking in French; in fact, I was dubbed.
 And Federico Fellini was the first one who used my voice.
 I think I had a very strange voice."
 With her portrayal of Angelica in The Leopard and her brief appearance as herself in 8½, Cardinale achieved the definitive status of a top-ranking star.

 The same year, Cardinale starred as Mara in La ragazza di Bube or Bebo's Girl, in which she also used her own voice.
 For her performance in the film, she received her first Nastro d'Argento for Best Actress in 1965.
 Cardinale acted in her first American film (although it was produced in Italy) when she played Princess Dala, a wealthy aristocratic woman who is the love and jewellery interest of David Niven in the Cortina d'Ampezzo-set The Pink Panther.
 Cardinale's voice in the film was dubbed by Gale Garnett, who went uncredited.
 Niven raved about working with the actress, telling her, "After spaghetti, you're Italy's happiest invention."